valancej/Docker-Runtime-Security/README.md

 - Writes to unexpected locations or file types
 - Malware execution
 - Traffic sent to unexpected network destinations

+## Unbounded network access from containers

+Organizations should control the egress network traffic sent by containers.
+Tools for monitoring the inter-container traffic should at the very least accomplish the following:

+- Automated determination of proper container networking surfaces, including inbound and process-port bindings.
+- Detection of traffic flow both between containers and other network entitites.
+- Detection of network anomalies, such as unexpected traffic flows within the organization's network and port scanning.
+-

 ## Conclusion